|Thomas Starr King, Unitarian minister, died at

 died in San Francisco in 1904.

 Detail from an ambrotype.

 The collection, on permanent loan from the Starr King School of Ministry, contains original letters and sermons, photographs, news articles and a scrapbook compiled by Charles Wendte, a Unitarian minister and friend of King.
 The majority of the letters are written to Randolph Ryer, a free black, during the years King lived in and around Boston.

 For a list of the contents in the collection see the Finding Aid.
-Arliss Ungar, a board member at Starr King School of Ministry, reveals King's significance in three different lectures / papers: an overview of his life, his reverence for nature , and on social justice.
+Arliss Ungar, chair of the Balázs Scholars Committee, former chair of the Board of Trustees, and author of With Vision and Courage: Starr King School for the Ministry: The History of its First Hundred Years, reveals King's significance in three different presentations: reflections on his life, his reverence for nature, and on social justice.